Clibor is a clipboard history manager. Give it a try!

 Easily encrypt and decrypt text to protect confidential information.

-TXT-Crypter is not a Notion-only service and can be used with other memo applications.
+TXT-Crypter is not exclusive to Notion—it can be used with other memo applications as well.

-Text encrypted with TXT-Crypter can be decrypted manually.
+No need to worry!
+Text encrypted with TXT-Crypter can be manually decrypted.

-HTML and source code for decryption is available.
+We provide an HTML tool and source code for decryption.

-With the decryption URL and passphrase, you can decrypt the file on your own PC.
+With the decryption URL and passphrase, you can decrypt your data on your own PC.

 Topic